1. What are export controls?

 4. Are there any particular countries that present elevated concerns regarding export compliance?

-OFAC and other regulations addressing country-specific restrictions, particularly with respect to the export of controlled items, are regularly updated – please consult the following resources for additional guidance, and contact OECC for additional assistance:
+OFAC and other regulations addressing country-specific restrictions, particularly with respect to the export of controlled items, are regularly updated – please consult the following resources for additional guidance, and contact Export Controls Compliance for additional assistance:

 The State Department also provides travel warnings regarding numerous countries that present safety and other risks.
 These warnings should be reviewed carefully in advance of planning your travel.